 Development will promote and support a successful local economy, with thriving town and neighbourhood centres.
-Commercial development shall provide new jobs and attract new businesses to the area.
-Such development should also provide flexible space, particularly for small and micro-businesses.
+Development shall protect and support existing jobs - as well as providing new jobs and attracting new businesses to the Area.
+Such development shall also provide flexible space, particularly for small and micro-businesses.

-6. Environment
+6. Natural environment

 Development will protect and enhance existing green/open space and the local environment.
 Development shall also provide new green/open public space.
-Development should promote bio-diversity and nature conservation and allow for the planting of new trees.
+Development shall promote bio-diversity and nature conservation, and allow for the planting of new trees.